pawbyte/SDL_SurfaceEx/README.md

 # SDL_SurfaceEx
 A small SDL based library for modifying surfaces and creating image effects.

-Simply incldue this in your project and make calls via the SDL_SurfaceEx namespace.
+Simply include this in your project and make calls via the SDL_SurfaceEx namespace.

 Code Examples: